bfukumori/daily-diet-api/README.md

 ## RNFs

-- [] User's password should ben encrypted
+- [x] User's password should be encrypted
-- [] The data should be persisted in a SQLite DB
+- [x] The data should be persisted in a SQLite DB
 - [] The user should be authenticated with a JWT
 - [] List should be paginated with 10 items per page